rodikh/BetterLootMarkers-Cyberpunk-mod/README.md

 Extract the entire repository into `Cyberpunk 2077\bin\x64\plugins\cyber_engine_tweaks\mods\` and run the game.

+[Optional] Set "Hide default markers" to false in the Cyber Engine Tweaks overlay to show the original markers alongside the new markers

 Tested to work on Cyberpunk version 1.31

 ## Issues and Contributions